syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAdv/FAQ/How-to-change-the-BackColor-for-a-disabled-ComboBo.md

 ---
 layout: post
-title: How-to-change-the-BackColor-for-a-disabled-ComboBo | WindowsForms | Syncfusion
+title: How-to-change-the-BackColor-for-a-disabled-ComboBo | Windows Forms | Syncfusion
 description:  how to change the backcolor for a disabled comboboxadv control?
-platform: WindowsForms
+platform: windowsforms
 control: ComboBoxAdv
 documentation: ug
 ---